-The Trustee has a funding plan (set out in the 'Statement of Funding Principles') which has been agreed by the Council.
-This plan aims to make sure there is enough money in the DB Plan to pay for pensions now and in the future.
+The Trustee has a funding plan (set out in the 'Statement of Funding Principles') which has been agreed by the Union Trustees.
+This plan aims to make sure there is enough money in the Scheme to pay for pensions now and in the future.

 The Trustee obtains regular actuarial valuations of the benefits earned by members.
-Using this information, the Trustee comes to an agreement with the Union (acting on behalf of all the employers) on the future contributions to be paid by members and the Churches into the Scheme.
-The amount of money which the Churches pay into the Scheme may go up or down following the regular valuations.
+Using this information, the Trustee comes to an agreement with the Union (acting on behalf of all the employers) on the future contributions to be paid by participating employers into the Scheme.
+The amount of money which the participating employers pay into the Scheme may go up or down following the regular valuations.

-The contributions into the DC Plan are invested as indicated above and are used by members on retirement to purchase appropriate pensions, although part of the account value may be taken as a tax free lump sum.
+The contributions into the DC Plan within the Baptist Pension Scheme are invested as indicated above and are used by members on retirement to purchase appropriate pensions, although part of the account value may be taken as a tax free lump sum.
 It is important that members seek appropriate independent financial advice at this time as decisions made at retirement cannot be changed retrospectively.